 Search for Covid-19 Vaccination Sites by using link above.

 Vaccine guidelines and requirements may vary by county and by state.
-You can find more information and Nova Pathfinder Healthcare resources below.
-Your Nova Pathfinder Healthcare team is here for you and will continue to support you as the situation evolves.
+You can find more information and resources below.
+Your care advocate team is here for you and will continue to support you as the situation evolves.
 Stopping a pandemic requires using all the tools available.
 Getting vaccinated is one of many steps you can take to protect yourself, your loved ones, and everyone around you – including those who are at risk for severe illness or death.

 Dr. Anthony Fauci, Chief Medical Advisor to the U.S. President and Director of the National Institute of Allergy and Infectious Diseases, says “When your turn to get vaccinated comes up, get vaccinated.
 It’s not only good for you and your family and your community, but it will also have a very important impact on the dynamics of the outbreak in our country.”

 While the introduction of the vaccine is an important and big step in the pandemic, you may naturally have questions about what this all means for you.
-We’re here to help you make sense of these questions, with doctor’s advice from Nova Pathfinder Healthcare’s Teladoc Service.
+We’re here to help you make sense of these questions, with doctor’s advice from Teladoc’s Healthiest You Service.